Fingerstyle Guitar vs. Classical Guitar

 Music is a personal journey, and there are many roads to a fulfilling and rewarding musical life.
 Personal tastes are subjective.

-That said, when it comes to the physical act of playing guitar, classical guitar offers a straighter road to mastery.
+That said, when it comes to the physical act of playing solo guitar, the classical guitar offers a straighter road to mastery.
 Because of the focus on movement and position, classical guitar technique may offer reduced chances of injury, including repetitive stress injuries (RSI).

-For this reason, classical guitar technique can benefit guitar players of all styles and genres.
+For this reason, classical technique can benefit guitar players of every playing style and genre.

 To quote Doug Young again: